serverless/fdk-tmp/docs/README.md

 ## Concepts

+### Consistent

 ### Immutable

-All data models are immutable by default built on top of [immutable](https://facebook.github.io/immutable-js/)
+All data models and methods are immutable by default built on top of [immutable](https://facebook.github.io/immutable-js/)

 ```js
 const fdk = require('@serverless/fdk')